ickb/proposal/README.md

 - The controller cell can have any lock that identifies the user.
 - Melting both cells in the same transaction is the only way to consume both cells.

-### OwnedOwner Script
+### Owned Owner Script

 While iCKB Logic script is independent to the withdrawal request lock choice, this lock has some pretty restrictive constraints, as no information can be stored in its lock args nor in its cell data.
-For this reason has been developed OwnedOwner Script.
+For this reason has been developed Owned Owner Script.
 This script lifecycle consists of two transactions: Mint and Melt.

-#### Mint
+#### Mint Owned Owner

 In the first transaction, the output contains: